rocky-linux/documentation/docs/books/incus_server/00-toc.md

 * One Rocky Linux 9 server, nicely configured.
 Consider a separate hard disk for ZFS disk space in a production environment (you must do so if you use ZFS).
 And yes, the assumption here is a bare metal server, not a VPS (Virtual Private Server).
 * This is an advanced topic, but it is not too difficult to understand.
 If you follow these instructions from the beginning, you should be successful.
 That said, knowing a few basic things about container management will go a long way.
 * Comfort at the command line on your machine(s) and fluent in a command line editor.
 (Using _vi_ throughout these examples, but you can substitute in your favorite editor.)
 * You will need to be your unprivileged user for most of these processes.
 For the early setup steps, you will need to be the root user or be able to `sudo` to become so.
 Throughout these chapters, we assume your unprivileged user to be "incusadmin".
-You'll need to create this user account later in the process.
+You will need to create this user account later in the process.
 * For ZFS, ensure that UEFI secure boot is NOT enabled.
 Otherwise, you must sign the ZFS module to get it to load.
 * Using Rocky Linux-based containers for the most part